griffithlab/pVACtools/docs/pvacbind/output_files.rst

    * - ``Best Score Method``
      - Prediction algorithm with the lowest ic50 binding affinity for this epitope
    * - ``Median Percentile``
-     - Median binding affinity percentile rank of the epitope of all prediction algorithms used
+     - Median binding affinity percentile rank of the epitope of all prediction algorithms used with valid percentile output
    * - ``Best Percentile``
      - Lowest binding affinity percentile rank of all prediction algorithms used
    * - ``Best Percentile Method``